 Yes, that’s right the Eiffel Tower grows and shrinks depending on the time of year.
 Who wouldn’t want to see the Eiffel Tower at its best?
 The summer heat makes the metal expand and increases the tower’s height by almost 6 inches (15 centimeters).
 During the cooler winter months, the tower shrinks back down to its original height.

 Tips for visiting in the summer:

 - Visit with a guide who can help you navigate the crowds.
 We suggest booking your guided tour well in advance.
-Visiting with a guide will help you make the most of your experience and save you time because you won’t have to buy a ticket on-site.
-You’ll also learn all about the tower’s incredible history, engineering, and more.
+Visiting with a guide will help you make the most of your experience as you learn all about the tower’s incredible history, engineering, and more.
+Your guide handles all the logistics, including buying tickets.
 Have questions on where to eat near the Eiffel Tower or other Paris travel tips?
 Your guide can help with that too.

 - Take the elevator if it’s hot and you don’t feel like climbing.
 Paris gets warm during the summer months.
 Temperatures regularly reach 85 degrees Fahrenheit.
 While that might not seem high to some, remember that the humidity can make it feel hotter.
 Be sure to grab your sunglasses and lather on some SPF before heading out to see the Eiffel Tower.

 - Purchase your Eiffel Tower tickets in advance since there will be more visitors.
 About 2-3 months before your trip is great, but make sure you wait until you know the day you’ll be at the tower.
 You can’t exchange tickets once you’ve purchased them if you’re booking through the Eiffel Tower website.
 If you book with a tour company, like ours, you can often be refunded or reschedule if something comes up as long as you give enough notice.
 (Our policy is 24 hours.)

 Why you should visit the Eiffel Tower in summer